-High rates of arrest, conviction, and incarceration means an average annual rate of arrests that exceeds 30 per 10,000 residents of the census tract.71 Illinois has created a map of all the Disproportionately Impacted Areas.
+High rates of arrest, conviction, and incarceration means an average annual rate of arrests that exceeds 30 per 10,000 residents of the census tract.75 Illinois has created a map of all the Disproportionately Impacted Areas.

 - 2. Equity Goals: Illinois created a special adult-use dispensing organization license lottery for Social Equity Justice Involved Applicants (a sub-class of Social Equity Applicants).
-This lottery issued 55 licenses.72 To qualify as a Social Equity Justice Involved Applicant, the party must have at least 51% ownership and control by (1) one or more individuals who have resided for at least 5 of the preceding 10 years in a Disproportionately Impacted Area or (2) individuals who have been arrested for, convicted of, or adjudicated delinquent for any cannabis offense that is eligible for expungement; or is a member of an impacted family.73 The bolded terms have the same definitions discussed above in the section on social equity applicants. - 3.
+This lottery issued 55 licenses.76 To qualify as a Social Equity Justice Involved Applicant, the party must have at least 51% ownership and control by (1) one or more individuals who have resided for at least 5 of the preceding 10 years in a Disproportionately Impacted Area or (2) individuals who have been arrested for, convicted of, or adjudicated delinquent for any cannabis offense that is eligible for expungement; or is a member of an impacted family.77 The bolded terms have the same definitions discussed above in the section on social equity applicants. - 3.
 Equity Lead: Illinois has not appointed a social equity lead for its adult-use cannabis program. - 4.
 License Priority: Illinois does not provide license priority to social equity applicants. - 5.
 License Scoring Preference: Illinois has conducted multiple lotteries for adult use dispensing licenses.
-The original lottery was open to all applicants and awarded 75 licenses.74 These applications were evaluated on a 250-point scale that assessed multiple variables.
-If an applicant qualified as a social equity applicant, they were awarded 50 points.75 This helped the applicant achieve the minimum score to be placed in the license drawing.
-Similar scoring preferences are available in the awarding of adult use cultivator licenses, craft cultivator licenses, and infuser licenses.
-In each of these license categories, twenty percent of the maximum score is awarded to applicants who qualify as social equity applicants.76 - 6.
+The original lottery was open to all applicants and awarded 75 licenses.
+These applications were evaluated on a 250-point scale that assessed multiple variables.
+If an applicant qualified as a social equity applicant, they were awarded 50 points.
+This helped the applicant achieve the minimum score to be placed in the license drawing.
+Similar scoring preferences are available in the awarding of adult use cultivator licenses, craft cultivator licenses, infuser licenses, and transporter license.
+In each of these license categories, twenty percent of the maximum score is awarded to applicants who qualify as social equity applicants.
+Before the adult use cultivator licenses are available in the awarding of adult use cultivator licenses, craft cultivator licenses, and transporter license.
+In each of these license categories, twenty percent of the maximum score is awarded to applicants who qualify as social equity applicants. - 6.
 Special Licenses: Illinois does not provide special categories of licenses for social equity applicants.